panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/ref-update-gw7vhc?file=/src/App.vue)

 Open the demo.
-You'll see that at first count is `0`.
+You'll see that initially count is `0`.

 Click *Increase* button and count increases.
 Importantly, the most actual value of the count is rendered on the screen. *That's reactivity in action.*

 `count` is a ref and also a *reactive* value.
 When `count.value` changes, Vue updates the component and shows the new count value on the screen.
 Pure magic!

 ## 3. *ref()* in *setup()*

-The composition API can be used inside [\<script setup\>](https://vuejs.org/api/sfc-script-setup.html) (see the previous examples), or inside the [setup()](https://vuejs.org/api/composition-api-setup.html) method of options API.
+The composition API can be used inside [\<script setup\>](https://vuejs.org/api/sfc-script-setup.html) (see the previous examples), but also inside the [setup()](https://vuejs.org/api/composition-api-setup.html) method of options API.

 I like `<script setup>` because it's shorter and more expressive than `setup()`.
 But that's me.